Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Related Work

+Action recognition is a crucial and highly demanding task of spatio-temporal analysis, garnering significant attention in both research and industry.
+Existing work predominantly centers on the static category, with comparatively fewer studies addressing incremental tasks.
+In what follows, we will provide a concise overview of the advancements made in both realms.

-CNN-based methods typically use 2D or 3D convolution to build an effective network architecture~\cite{carreira2017quo, li2020directional,wang2021tdn}.
-I3D~\cite{carreira2017quo} inflates the convolutional and pooling kernels of a 2D CNN with an additional temporal dimension.
+Action recognition within static categories primarily involves predicting these specific categories by learning from video sequences associated with fixed behaviors.
+The present study can be broadly categorized into two types based on the configuration of stacked layers within the network: CNN-based methods and transformer-based methods.
+The former one typically uses 2D or 3D convolution layers to build an effective network architecture~\cite{carreira2017quo, li2020directional,wang2021tdn}.
+I3D~\cite{carreira2017quo} inflated the convolutional and pooling kernels of a 2D CNN with an additional temporal dimension.
 Wang et al.~\cite{wang2021action} introduced a multi-path excitation module that models spatial-temporal, channel-wise, and motion patterns separately.
 Transformer-based methods, on the other hand, exploit the ability of transformers to capture global information and model spatio-temporal relationships in video frames~\cite{arnab2021vivit,liu2022video}.
 Dosovitskiy et al.~\cite{dosovitskiy2020image} demonstrated that a pure transformer applied directly to sequences of image patches can perform well on image classification tasks.
 Following this idea, Yang et al.~\cite{yang2022recurring} proposed a recurrent vision transformer framework that leverages spatial-temporal representation learning to handle the video motion recognition task.

-These methods are usually designed to classify pre-defined categories, which means that retraining is required when new categories emerge.
-However, this approach often leads to redundant training efforts and consumes additional resources.
-Recently, there have been dedicated efforts to address this issue, with a common focus on knowledge rehearsal to prevent catastrophic forgetting.
-As a result, knowledge distillation has become an inevitable technique for transferring knowledge from a teacher model to a student model.
-However, loading the teacher network introduces additional computational costs, and we have also observed empirically that the teacher network may produce incorrect classifications, thereby impacting the learning of the student network.
-These questions serve as the motivation for the current work.